Artificial Grass Installation Cost

 Blurred image of two people lying on artificial grass

-Removing Artificial Grass
+Artificial Grass Removal Cost

-After you’ve cut it into sections, you should then remove all the pieces.
-This may be difficult as artificial grass is normally stuck down with adhesive, but you should try to remove as much turf as possible and put it in a garbage bag and taken to your local tip.
+After you’ve cut it into sections, remove all the pieces.
+This may be difficult as artificial grass is usually stuck down with adhesive.
+However, you should try to remove as much turf as possible, put it in a rubbish bag, and then take it down to the local tip.
+To remove the other pieces, you should use hot water to loosen the adhesive, then use a knife to peel away the turf.

 removed turf